Holly-Parkinson/PMTGain/README.md

 # PMTGain
-PMT peak finding code: my code, Alex Bullock's original code, some files to run on
+PMT peak finding code: my code and Alex Bullock's original code.
+Find files to run on at /